 Speech Therapist - PRN

-The Speech-Language Pathologist serves as the facility speech therapist conducting patient speech and language assessments, feeding and swallowing evaluations, and speech therapy services as appropriate.
+The Speech Therapist serves as the facility speech therapist conducting patient speech assessments, evaluations, and performing speech therapy services.

 Apply Here »

 - Performs speech therapy for facility patients as assigned.